romxxxx/nexepad/app/appmessage/README.md

 	// Use the most recent protocol version supported by the package and the
 	// main bitcoin network.
 	pver := wire.ProtocolVersion
-	romxxxx := wire.Mainnet
+	NexelliaNet := wire.Mainnet

-	// Create a new getaddr nexepa message. msg := wire.NewMsgGetAddr()
+	// Create a new getaddr nexellia message. msg := wire.NewMsgGetAddr()

-	// Writes a nexepa message msg to conn using the protocol version
+	// Writes a nexellia message msg to conn using the protocol version
-	// pver, and the nexepa network romxxxx.
+	// pver, and the nexellia network NexelliaNet.
 The return is a possible
 	// error.
-	err := wire.WriteMessage(conn, msg, pver, romxxxx)
+	err := wire.WriteMessage(conn, msg, pver, NexelliaNet)
 	if err != nil {
 		// Log and handle the error
 	}